 But most of the time, we speak of brainstorming specifically in the context of generating ideas for essays exclusively.

 It's important, however, that we translate just. how. valuable. this skill is beyond that.

 In other words, we need to peel back the classroom curtain to reveal the bigger picture of how brainstorming can lend itself to real-world application.

 Whether they're part of a group/team/company, or they're drumming up ideas of their own for a school project or a pro product, our learners-slash-future-professionals need effective brainstorming capabilities at the ready.

 What we want, what we need, what we must have are indispensable human beings.
 We need original thinkers, provocateurs, and people who care.Seth Godin, Linchpin

-Being indispensable, therefore, means that because you have great ideas and because you're curious, well, your skill set will always be en vogue.
+Being indispensable, therefore, means that because you have great ideas and because you're curious, well, your skillset will always be en vogue.
 You will always be (intellectually or professionally) attractive to others.

-Which is what we should want for our students as we work on the brainstorming process during the year. *This* (real-world application) should be our genuine reason for teaching this process.
+This is what we should want for our students as we work on the brainstorming process during the year. *This* (real-world application) should be our genuine reason for teaching this process.

 Of course, the ability to come up with creative ideas has always been a timelessly desirable trait.
 Nothing new there, right?